Open-Future-Foundation/DGA/chapter3.md

 (2) The designated competent authorities shall comply with Article 23.

-(3) The designated competent authorities, the data protection authorities, the national competition authorities, the authorities in charge of cybersecurity, and other relevant sectorial authorities shall exchange the information which is necessary for the exercise of their tasks in relation to data intermediaries.
+(3) The powers of the designated competent authorities are without prejudice to the powers of the data protection authorities, the national competition authorities, the authorities in charge of cybersecurity, and other relevant sectorial authorities.
+In accordance with their respective competences under Union and Member State law, those authorities shall build up a strong cooperation and exchange the information which is necessary for the exercise of their tasks in relation to providers of data intermediation services, and ensure the consistency of the decisions taken in applying this Regulation.
+On any question regarding compliance with Regulation (EU) 2016/679, the competent supervisory authorities established pursuant to that Regulation are fully competent.

 ### Article 13 Monitoring of compliance

 (1) The competent authority shall monitor and supervise compliance with this Chapter.

-(2) The competent authority shall have the power to request from data intermediaries or their legal representatives all the information that is necessary to verify compliance with the requirements laid down in Articles 10 and 11.
+(2) The competent authority shall have the power to request from providers of data intermediation services or their legal representatives all the information that is necessary to verify compliance with the requirements laid down in Articles 10 and 11.
 Any request for information shall be proportionate to the performance of the task and shall be reasoned.

-(3) Where the competent authority finds that a data intermediary does not comply with one or more of the requirements laid down in Article 10 or 11, it shall notify that data intermediary of those findings and give it the opportunity to state its views, within a reasonable time limit.
+(3) Where the competent authority finds that a provider of data intermediation services does not comply with one or more of the requirements laid down in Article 10 or 11, it shall notify that provider of data intermediation services of those findings and give it the opportunity to state its views, within the shortest delay.

-(4) The competent authority shall have the power to require the cessation of the breach referred to in paragraph 3 either immediately or within a reasonable time limit and shall take appropriate and proportionate measures aimed at ensuring compliance.
-In this regard, the competent authorities shall be able, where appropriate:
+(4) The competent authority shall have the power to require the cessation of the infringement referred to in paragraph 3 within a reasonable time limit or immediately in the case of a serious infringement and shall take appropriate and proportionate measures aimed to ensure compliance.
+In this regard, the competent authorities shall have the power, where appropriate:

 (a) to impose dissuasive financial penalties which may include periodic penalties with retroactive effect;

-(b) to require cessation or postponement of the provision of the data sharing service.
+(b) to require a temporary cessation of the provision of the data intermediation service, or in the case of a serious infringement that has not been remedied, despite being previously identified and communicated, a permanent cessation.

+(4a) Where a provider of data intermediation services that is not established in the Union fails to designate a legal representative or the legal representative fails, upon request by the competent authority, to provide the necessary information that comprehensively demonstrates compliance with this Regulation, the competent authority shall have the power to impose the immediate cessation of the provision of the data intermediation service.

+The designation of a legal representative by a provider of data intermediation services shall be without prejudice to legal actions that could be initiated against the provider itself.

-(5) The competent authorities shall communicate the measures imposed pursuant to paragraph 4 and the reasons on which they are based to the entity concerned without delay and shall stipulate a reasonable period for the entity to comply with the measures.
+(5) The competent authorities shall communicate the measures imposed pursuant to paragraph 4, the reasons on which they are based as well as the necessary steps to be taken to rectify the relevant shortcomings to the provider of data intermediation services concerned without delay and shall stipulate a reasonable period for the provider to comply with the measures.

-(6) If a data intermediary has its main establishment or legal representative in a Member State, but provides services in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other.
+(6) If a provider of data intermediation services has its main establishment or legal representative in a Member State, but provides services in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other.
 Such assistance and cooperation may cover information exchanges between the competent authorities concerned and requests to take the measures referred to in this Article.

-(6a) Upon the request of a data intermediary the competent authority shall confirm that the data intermediary complies with the requirements laid down Articles 10 and 11.

 ### Article 14 Exceptions